LukePrior/nbn-upgrade-map/extra/db/README.md

 version of this, with just the single table that this tool actually uses, as well as a DB index already created.

-In order to do this, we use the upstream Docker container as a base image, then run an export command to extract just the data we need into a CSV.
+~~In order to do this, we use the upstream Docker container as a base image, then run an export command to extract just the data we need into a CSV.~~

+Using the upstream image works, but uses too much space to run in Github Actions.
+As an alternative, we download the DB dump file, the restore just the table we are interested in.
+This creates a 9.45GB image.
+To make the image even smaller, we export just the columns want.

 Then we rebuild the Postgresql server, basically the same as the upstream image, and create a single table with the exported data.